Soldann/surf-leaf/README.md

 | `postprocess_targetperc` | `float` | `0.6`                | Target reduction percentage for mesh simplification. |

 ## Example
 For our example scene we use the [TartanAir](https://theairlab.org/tartanair-dataset/) dataset, specifically the `abandoned_factory/P001` scene.
+We use the [Tartan to Nerfstudio Converter](https://github.com/IQisMySenpai/tartanToNerfstudio) to convert the dataset to a Nerfstudio-compatible format.
+This includes camera poses, images, and depth images.

 We use [QED-Splatter](https://github.com/leggedrobotics/qed-splatter/tree/normal_testing) to train a Gaussian Splatting reconstruction of the scene.